cllns/npm2gem/notes.md

 - [x] Remove bower_components directory when done
 - [ ] When copying and files exist, confirm with user (possibly read version from file itself)
+- [ ] Rely only on bower.json, not package.json (since that's for node)
 - [ ] Add Support for:
   - [ ] Fonts
   - [ ] Sass (and Less?)